ubc-cirrus-lab/unfaasener/README.md

 ## Deploying the System

 To deploy the system, follow these steps:
-1. **Giving the required credentials:** To create the necassary credentials for using UnFaaSener, follow the instructions [here](./scheduler/key/).
+1. **Giving the required credentials:** To create the necessary credentials for using UnFaaSener, follow the instructions [here](./scheduler/key/).
 2. **Adding a new host:** To register a new host to UnFaaSener, you must assign a new Pub/Sub topic to the host and ensure that the host subscribes to this topic.
 To do this in Google Cloud Functions, follow these steps:
     1. **Create a Pub/Sub Topic:**
         * Access the Pub/Sub service page on the Google Cloud Console.